The following items are required from all applicants for a student visa.

 Evidence of financial resources

 Applicants must provide evidence that shows they (or their parents who are sponsoring them) have sufficient funds to cover their tuition and living expenses during the intended period of study.
 Applicants or sponsors who are salaried employees should bring income tax documents and original bank statements.
+There are plenty of online tax return calculators available online.
 Applicants or sponsors who own a business should bring business registration, licenses, and tax documents, as well as original bank statements.
 For more information on financial requirements, see the Financial proof section.

 A student's spouse and unmarried children under the age of 21 also can apply for visas to come with the student to the US.
 Applicants who wish to bring dependents with them to the US must also provide marriage and/or birth certificates as proof of the relationship with his spouse and/or children.